+Our CAP has largely followed the trend of our TSR and Adjusted Diluted EPS over the past four years.
 Net income is not directly used by our compensation committee in determining our executive compensation, however net income is the most directly comparable GAAP financial measure used in our calculation of Non-GAAP Adjusted EBITDA.
-Our TSR and CAP peaked in fiscal 2021.
-Our TSR declined in fiscal 2022, while remaining positive and above our peer group, but the corresponding impact on our stock price reduced CAP in fiscal 2022.
-While CAP peaked in fiscal 2021, Adjusted Diluted EPS continued to grow in fiscal 2022, but at a slower rate, which coincided with a decline in our stock price and CAP in fiscal 2022.
-For each of the fiscal years shown, we believe the CAP Amounts for our PEOs and Other NEOs were consistent with the changes in our TSR, peer group TSR and the Company Selected Measures, reflecting the pay-for-performance approach applied by our compensation committee.
+Net Income decreased 4% from 2022 due to a \$15.1 million after tax gain on the sale of one of our manufacturing facilities in China in 2022 (China Transaction).
+The gain on sale from the China Transaction is excluded from Adjusted EBITDA and, therefore, was not considered by our compensation committee when determining performance-based compensation for our executives.
+We are pleased with the strong correlation between compensation paid to our executives and our stock price for each of the fiscal years shown.
+For each of the fiscal years shown, we believe the CAP Amounts for our PEOs and Other NEOs were consistent with the changes in our TSR, peer group TSR and the Company Selected Measures, reflecting the payfor-performance approach applied by our compensation committee.